QUBT Butterfly Strategy

 What is a butterfly on QUBT?

 A butterfly on QUBT is the butterfly strategy applied to QUBT (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With QUBT stock trading near $10.04, the strikes shown on this page are snapped to the nearest listed QUBT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With QUBT stock at $8.96 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed QUBT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are QUBT butterfly max profit and max loss calculated?